 Underground: The yellow line number 1 begins at Vörösmarty Square in the city center.
 The route goes along the wide Andrássy Avenue towards the park, and you can enter at any of the several stations along the way.
 If you want to exit at Heroes' Square, the correct stop is Hősök tere.
 Or if, for instance, you are planning to go to the Széchenyi Baths, the stop Széchenyi fürdő is right in the middle of the park and by the baths.

-You may find the line’s stations and cars old-fashioned.
+You may find the stations and cars of the line old-fashioned.
 That’s because the Budapest metro is the second-oldest electrically operated underground railway in the world (first was London), and it’s been in continuous operation ever since 1896.
 The line was listed as a UNESCO World heritage site in 2002.

 Getting to the park by foot via the Andrássy Avenue (Andrássy ut) isn't a bad idea either.
 The avenue is about three kilometers long, begins with high-end shops and restaurants, and ends with embassies and other beautiful buildings.